 What is BS7858?

 BS7858 stands for “Screening of Individuals Working in a Secure Environment – Code of Practice,” The BS7858 is a code of practice released by BSI (British Standards Institution), a business standards company which supports companies in achieving excellence within their field, and continuously boosting performance.
-Introduced in 2013, the standard was updated in September 2019 and is now considered to be the industry standard for all screening in employment, despite its original intention for use in secure environments only.
+Introduced in 2013, the standard was updated in September 2019 and is now considered to be the industry standard for all screening in employment, despite its original intention for use in security environments only.
 This code was meant to provide a critical security standard that guided employers on the screening process for security staff before offering full employment.
 However, the new update has widened the scope of this code.

 This British Standard helps employers to screen personnel before they employ them.
 It gives best-practice recommendations, sets the standard for the screening of staff in an environment where the safety of people, goods or property is essential.
 This includes data security, sensitive and service contracts and confidential records.
 It can also be applied to situations where security screening is in the public’s interest.
 It sets out all the requirements to conduct a screening process.
 It covers ancillary staff, acquisitions and transfers, and the security conditions of contractors and subcontractors.
 It also looks at information relating to the Rehabilitation of Offenders and Data Protection Acts.

 The change of scope is possibly the biggest change of the standard.
 In the old document, the standard concerned the security sector only.
 However, the scope has been amended to allow organisations in all environments to adopt the standard when employee screening.
 And due to the current pandemic, this update is more significant than ever.
 There is a specific section of the standard that relates to risk management which states: “An integral part of risk management is to provide a structured process for organisations to identify how objectives might be affected.
 It is used to analyse the risk in terms of consequences and their probabilities before the organisation decides what further action is required”.